 Using the projector in standby mode

 Some of the projector functions are available in standby mode (plugged in but not turned on).
-To use these functions, be sure you have turned on the corresponding menus under SOURCE > Standby Settings, and the cable connections are correctly made.
+To use these functions, be sure the cable connections are correctly made.
 For the connection methods, see the Connection chapter.

 Active VGA Out